 This Russian beet potato salad recipe makes vinegret, a creamy pink potato and beetroot salad that is fragrant with dill and delightfully tangy, thanks to the gherkins and capers.
 Based on my Baboushka’s recipe, it was a staple at family meals and holiday feasts, Sunday lunches and summer picnics.

 I’ve been making babouskha’s traditional Russian beet potato salad recipe for vinegret (ВИНЕГРЕТ in Russian) for as long as I can remember, and it’s one of our best beetroot recipes.
-As Russian Christmas is approaching – I just made a big batch of my baboushka’s Russian pelmeni recipe, it was Russian Christmas Eve, when Russians traditionally enjoy a post-church feast with family – I put the Cambodian recipes on hold and spent the last two days cooking the Russian food I learnt to make in the kitchens of my mother and baboushka as a child growing up in western Sydney.
+As Russian Christmas is approaching – I just made a big batch of my baboushka’s Russian pelmeni recipe – I’ve spent the last two days cooking the Russian food I learnt to make in the kitchens of my mother and baba as a child growing up in western Sydney.

 There would rarely be a family meal at baba and papa’s Blacktown home without this Russian beet potato salad called vinagret (not vinaigrette), and my mum made it every time we had a backyard barbecue.
 Despite the fact I can make it in my sleep, this beetroot and potato salad turns out a little differently each time and the main difference is the colour.
 I’ll explain why in my tips to making this Russian beet potato salad recipe below.

 Over the next week I’ll be cooking and sharing more Russian family recipes and will add links to them here once they’re published.
 Look out for my recipes for Russian cabbage rolls, a classic garden salad, traditional borscht, Russian varenyki (potato filled dumplings), chicken kutleti (meat patties), piroshki (hand pies), an Olivier salad, and more.